awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-lambda-cc.md

    }
    ```

    There must be a trigger block in the JSON for each trigger for a repository\.
 To create more than one trigger for a repository, include additional blocks in the JSON\.
 Remember that all triggers created in this file are for the specified repository\.
 You cannot create triggers for multiple repositories in a single JSON file\.
 For example, if you wanted to create two triggers for a repository, you could create a JSON file with two trigger blocks\.
-In the following example, no branches are specified in the second trigger block, so that trigger will apply to all branches:
+In the following example, no branches are specified in the second trigger block, so that trigger applies to all branches:

    ```
    {